 What Are the Main Design Features of Weighted Blankets?

 When looking at the weighted blankets on the market, there are a few different design elements that you will come across.
 This section will introduce these to you to help you be a more informed consumer.

-- Maintenance of shape: in order to provide consistent pressure, the material inside the blanket needs to stay in place and not become overly bunched up.
-There are a handful of ways that blanket manufacturers try to achieve this including by using specialty stitching or materials that better hold in place.
+In order to provide consistent pressure, the material inside the blanket needs to stay in place and not become overly bunched-up.
+There are a handful of ways that blanket manufacturers try to achieve this including by using specialty stitching or materials that better remain in place.

-- Size: most weighted blankets fall into one of two sizes that correspond with a full or queen size bed; however, these do tend to be longer and wider than many standard quilts or comforters.
+Weighted blankets typically fall into one of two sizes that correspond with a full or queen size bed; however, in general weighted blankets tend to be longer and wider than many standard quilts or comforters.

-- Cover: some weighted blankets are sold without a cover while others come with a cover already attached.
-Materials used in the cover may be softer or warmer or more breathable, and selecting a cover material that fits your preferences can help make sure you enjoy the feel of your weighted blanket.
-Many weighted blankets also have hooks or loops to help them stay attached to a cover and not get bunched up while you are sleeping.
+Some weighted blankets are sold without a cover while others come with a cover already attached.
+Materials used in the cover may be softer, warmer, or more breathable, and selecting a cover material that fits your preferences can help make sure you enjoy the feel of your weighted blanket.
+Many weighted blankets also have hooks or loops to help them stay attached to a cover and not get bunched-up while you are sleeping.